The Statue (Seinfeld): Reception

 First broadcast in the United States on NBC on April 11, 1991, "The Statue" gained a Nielsen rating of 16.1 and an audience share of 26.
 This means that 16.1% of American households watched the episode, and that 26% of all televisions in use at the time were tuned into it.
-Nielsen estimated that over 23 million people watched the episode's initial broadcast, making it the tenth most-watched program of the week it was broadcast in.
+Nielsen estimated that over 23 million people watched the episode's initial broadcast, making it the tenth most-watched program of the week in which it was broadcast.

 The episode received mixed reactions from critics.
 Writing for Entertainment Weekly, critics Mary Kaye Schilling and Mike Flaherty stated "Even Seinfeld's bit players must have some grounding in reality — you need to love to hate them.
 Ultimately, there's no redeeming comic payoff to Rava's and Ray's weirdness."
 Flaherty and Schilling graded the episode with a C−.
 Colin Jacobson of the DVD Movie Guide called the episode's storyline "fairly pedestrian," but felt the performances of Conway and Koppel saved the episode.